nim-lang/Nim/tools/atlas/atlas.md

 A project plus its dependencies are stored in a workspace:

   $workspace / main project
-  $workspace / dependency A
+  $workspace / _deps / dependency A
-  $workspace / dependency B
+  $workspace / _deps / dependency B

-No attempts are being made at keeping directory hygiene inside the workspace, you're supposed to create appropriate `$workspace` directories at your own leisure.
+The deps directory can be set via `--deps:DIR` explicitly.
+It defaults to `_deps`.
+If you want it to be the same as the workspace use `--deps:.`.

+You can move a dependency out of the `_deps` subdirectory into the workspace.
+This can be convenient should you decide to work on a dependency too.
+You need to patch the `nim.cfg` then.

 ## Commands